 After bonds are issued or Mortgage Credit Certificate program is established:

-Complete this Certificate of Closing form and submit by email, in a timely manner following the closing date.
+Complete this Certificate of Closing form and submit by email, in a timely manner following the closing date and in no event later than 5:00 p.m. on the 90th day following confirmation of Volume Cap.
 If the project is subject to A.R.S. § 35-904(d), please attach copies of signed grant commitments.

 Applicants will receive a check with reimbursement of any security deposit, less any charge for unused Volume Cap, if applicable.